MLA programs are organized as follows:

 - MLA Books: published by MLA on topics important to medical librarians and other information professionals.

-- MLA Oral History: a project that conducts and preserves interviews that help illuminate the history of health sciences librarianship and of MLA.
+- MLA Oral Histories: a project that conducts and preserves interviews that help illuminate the history of health sciences librarianship and of MLA.

 - MLA Professional Practice Library: answers to your professional questions with these free tools created by MLA, MLA sections, and MLA members.